Fine wine market suffers biggest drop since August 2023 - Harpers Wine & Spirit Trade News

 “Total trade value fell 30.2% month-on-month, driven by a reduction in trade count, volumes and average transaction value.”

-Of En Primeur, she added: “One interesting turn the market has recently taken is that Asian buyers appear to be making a return, with more of a Burgundy than Bordeaux focus.
-Last week, Burgundy saw more Asia-based buyers on Liv-ex than any other buying segment.
+Of En Primeur, she commented: "One interesting turn the market has recently taken is that Asian buyers appear to be making a return, with more of a Burgundy than Bordeaux focus.
+Last week, Burgundy saw more Asia-based buyers on Liv-ex than any other buying segment."

-“This year's En Primeur campaign has not been hugely successful thus far — the 2024s are not exactly flying off the shelves — but many châteaux have made clear efforts.
-Lafite and Mouton, for example, released significantly below any other vintages available on the market.